 Is Coffee Bad For You?

-At Black Ink, we drink around five or six cups (8 fluid ounces) of coffee every day.
-I have often wondered, is this a good thing or a bad thing for my health?
+At Black Ink, we drink around five or six cups (8 fluid ounces) of coffee every day. we have often wondered, is this a good thing or a bad thing for our health?
 As humans, we tend to focus on the bad, so let's do that.
 So, is coffee bad for you?

 What Does Caffeine Do?